Arch-vile/sCalc/README.md

 Project contains two independent implementations for arithmetic calculations.
 First is implemented using Scala's combinatory parsers (full of potential there!) and the second follows the traditional Shunting-yard algorithm (https://en.wikipedia.org/wiki/Shunting-yard_algorithm) with simple Reverse Polish notation evaluator.

 # Running application
-Application is should be running on Heroku
+Application should be running on Heroku
 * https://scalc2000.herokuapp.com/calculus?query=_expression_&type=_polish/grammar_
 In which the _expression_ is the arithmetic expression in Base64 encoded string and _type_ is the type of implementation to use (grammar is default).